apache/flink/docs/dev/table/connect.zh.md

     # optional: connection properties to be used during REST communication to Elasticsearch
     connection-max-retry-timeout: 3   # optional: maximum timeout (in milliseconds) between retries
     connection-path-prefix: "/v1"     # optional: prefix string to be added to every REST communication

+    format:                     # required: Elasticsearch connector requires to specify a format, ...                       # currently only "json" format is supported.
+                                # Please refer to Table Formats section for more details.
 {% endhighlight %}
 </div>